European mole

 The European mole (Talpa europaea) is a mammal of the order Eulipotyphla.
 It is also known as the common mole and the northern mole.

 This mole lives in a tunnel system, which it constantly extends.
 It uses these tunnels to hunt its prey.
 Under normal conditions, the displaced earth is pushed to the surface, resulting in the characteristic molehills.
-It is an omnivore that feeds mainly on earthworms, but also on insects, centipedes and even mice and shrews.
+It is an omnivore that feeds mainly on earthworms, but also on insects, centipedes and mammals such as rodents and other moles.
 Its saliva contains toxins which paralyze earthworms in particular.

 Taxonomy

 The Aquitanian mole (T. aquitania) was formerly considered conspecific, but was described as a distinct species in 2017.

 Distribution

 The European mole has a wide range throughout Europe and westernmost Asia, being found as far north as the United Kingdom and southern Scandinavia, as far south as northern Greece, and as far east as western Siberia.
 It is the only mole species in most of this range.
 The Loire River in France was thought to form the western barrier to the species' range, separating it from the Aquitanian mole, but studies indicate that while this is largely true, it is not a strict barrier, as member of either species have been found on opposite sides of the river, likely making them sympatric in at least some places.